The Codex

 Do I need formal economics for this to help?

 No. The useful version is operational: better questions and cleaner defaults.
+You are not trying to model every player perfectly.
+You are trying to see what the current setup rewards.

 Is this only for enterprise freelancers?

 No. The same patterns show up with small clients too.
 The difference is speed and scale.
+Small clients may have less procurement, but they still have information gaps, budget limits, review delays, and scope drift.

 Tools and templates